-Scouts can receive mail and packages during camp, but they should be sent the Friday before the Scout leaves for camp to ensure they arrive during the actual camp week.
+Scouts can receive mail and packages during camp, but they should be sent the Friday before the Scout leaves to ensure they arrive during the camp week.
 Priority mail or next-day shipping is suggested for packages that could be shipped during the week.
-Addresses and how to address your package can be found in the appendix of this guide.
+Addresses and instructions for addressing your package can be found in the appendix of this guide.